 By W.R.
 (Bat) Masterson in 1907

-It was during this period that three great transcontinental lines of railroads were built, all of them starting at some point on the West Bank of the Missouri River.
-The Union Pacific from Omaha to Ogden, Utah, was completed during these years, also the Kansas Pacific, from Kansas City to Denver, Colorado, and the Atchison, Topeka & Santa Fe from Atchison, Kansas, to Pueblo, Colorado.
+During this period, three great transcontinental lines of railroads were built, all starting at some point on the West Bank of the Missouri River.
+The Union Pacific from Omaha, Nebraska to Ogden, Utah, was completed during these years, the Kansas Pacific Railroad from Kansas City to Denver, Colorado, and the Atchison, Topeka & Santa Fe from Atchison, Kansas, to Pueblo, Colorado.

-In twenty years from the day the first railroad tie was laid on the roadbed of the Union Pacific at Omaha, our Western frontier had almost entirely disappeared.
+Twenty years from the day the first railroad tie was laid on the roadbed of the Union Pacific at Omaha, our Western frontier had almost entirely disappeared.
 There has been no frontier in this country for a good many years.
 The railroads long ago did away with all there ever was of it.
-Railroad trains, with their Pullman car and dining-car connections, have been reaching almost every point in the West of any consequence for the last twenty years.
+Railroad trains, with their Pullman car and dining-car connections, have reached almost every point in the West of any consequence for the last 20 years.

-On what was once known as our great American plains, which, a generation ago, furnished a habitat for the wild Indian, the buffalo, the deer and the antelope, today can be seen thousands of beautiful homes, in which none of the evidences of higher civilization are lacking.
-While it required but twenty years or so to bring about this wonderful change in this vast territory, the task was by no means an easy one.
+On what was once known as our great American plains, which, a generation ago, furnished a habitat for the wild Indian, the buffalo, the deer, and the antelope, today can be seen thousands of beautiful homes, in which none of the evidence of higher civilization is lacking.
+While it required but 20 years or so to bring about this great change in this vast territory, the task was by no means easy.

-Let the reader remember that in those twenty years, no less than half a dozen bloody Indian wars were fought, and that the scenes of those conflicts extended from the Dakotas on the north to the lava beds of Oregon on the west, and south to the frontier of Texas; and a fairly good idea of the magnitude of the undertaking will be gained.
-It was during those stirring times that nearly all of the famous characters of our once immense frontier, many of whom are now but memories, played a conspicuous part in this vast theatre of human strife.
+Let the reader remember that in those 20 years, no less than half a dozen bloody Indian wars were fought and that the scenes of those conflicts extended from the Dakotas on the north to the lava beds of Oregon on the west and south to the frontier of Texas; and a pretty good idea of the magnitude of the undertaking will be gained.
+During those stirring times, nearly all of the famous characters of our once immense frontier, many of whom are now but memories, played a conspicuous part in this vast theatre of human strife.

-James B. Hickok (Wild Bill) was perhaps the only one of that chivalrous band of fighting men, who composed the vanguard of western civilization, who had acquired fame before the period I have named.
-When this most remarkable man came to the West at the close of the Civil War, in which he had taken a conspicuous part, both in southwest Missouri and in the campaign along the Mississippi River, he brought with him a well-earned reputation for great daring and physical courage — a reputation he successfully upheld until stricken down by the assassin McCall at Deadwood, in June, 1876.
+James B. Hickok (Wild Bill) was perhaps the only one of that chivalrous band of fighting men who composed the vanguard of western civilization and had acquired fame before the period I named.
+When this most remarkable man came to the West at the close of the Civil War, in which he had taken a conspicuous part, both in southwest Missouri and in the campaign along the Mississippi River, he brought with him a well-earned reputation for incredible daring and physical courage — a reputation he successfully upheld until stricken down by the assassin Jack McCall at Deadwood, in June 1876.
 But it was not of Wild Bill I started to write, but of one whose daring exploits on the frontier will not suffer by comparison.

-The purpose of this article is to tell a story of Bill Tilghman [born July 4, 1854], who was among the first white men to locate a buffalo-hunting camp on the extreme southwestern border of Barber County, Kansas, just across the Indian Reservation line, as far back as 1870.
-Billy Tilghman is one of the few surviving white men who reached the southwest border of Kansas before the advent of railroads, who is still in harness and to all intents and purpose as good both physically and mentally as ever.
+The purpose of this article is to tell the story of Bill Tilghman [born July 4, 1854], who was among the first white men to locate a buffalo-hunting camp on the extreme southwestern border of Barber County, Kansas, just across the Indian Reservation line, as far back as 1870.
+Billy Tilghman is one of the few surviving white men who reached the southwest border of Kansas before the advent of railroads, who is still in harness and, to all intents and purposes, as good both physically and mentally as ever.

-It is now thirty-seven years since a slim-built, bright-looking youth, scarcely seventeen years old, pulled up for camp one evening on the bank of the Medicine Lodge River in southwestern Kansas, only a few miles north of the boundary line between Kansas and the Indian Territory.
-An Indian uprising, lasting more than a year had been put down the year previous by General Custer, and, as a natural consequence, the Indians who had taken part in the uprising entertained for the white man anything but a friendly feeling.
+It is now 37 years since a slim-built, bright-looking youth, scarcely 17 years old, pulled up for camp one evening on the bank of the Medicine Lodge River in southwestern Kansas, only a few miles north of the boundary line between Kansas and the Indian Territory.
+An Indian uprising, lasting more than a year, had been put down the previous year by General George Custer.
+As a natural consequence, the Indians who had participated in the uprising entertained the white man with anything but a friendly feeling.

-Billy Tilghman, like others in that country at the time, became a buffalo hunter and was working along nicely until the Indians got after him.
+Like others in that country then, Billy Tilghman became a buffalo hunter and worked along nicely until the Indians got after him.
 The Indians, by the terms of the treaty lately concluded with the government, had no right to leave their reservation without first obtaining permission from their agent.

-It was therefore as unlawful for an Indian to be found in Kansas without government permission, as it would have been for a white man to enter the Indian Territory for the purpose of either hunting or trading whiskey with the Indians.
-The Indians; however, cared little for treaty stipulations at the time and often crossed over into Kansas for the purpose of pillage as well as killing buffalo.
+It was, therefore, as unlawful for an Indian to be found in Kansas without government permission as it would have been for a white man to enter the Indian Territory for either hunting or trading whiskey with the Indians.
+The Indians, however, cared little for treaty stipulations at the time and often crossed over into Kansas to pillage and kill buffalo.

-It was a well understood thing among the buffalo hunters whose camps were located close to the Reservation line, that any time a hunter could be taken unawares by the Indians he was almost sure to be killed, if for no other reason than to secure his gun and belt of cartridges.
-The Indians had, in prowling around the country one day, come upon Billy Tilghman’s camp, and, after pulling up what hides he had staked out on the ground for drying purposes, proceeded to set afire to those already dried and piled up ready for market.
+It was a well-understood thing among the buffalo hunters whose camps were close to the reservation line that any time a hunter could be taken unawares by the Indians, he was almost sure to be killed, if for no other reason than to secure his gun and belt of cartridges.
+The Indians had, in prowling around the country one day, come upon Billy Tilghman’s camp and, after pulling up what hides he had staked out on the ground for drying purposes, proceeded to set afire to those already dried and piled up ready for market.

-When Tilghman and his two companions returned to camp that evening, after their day’s work on the range, they found their camp a complete wreck.
-Besides the destruction of several hundred dollars’ worth of hides, they also found that the noble red men who had paid their camp a visit during their absence had carried off everything there was to eat.
-But, as buffalo hunters found no trouble in making a hearty meal on buffalo meat alone, they did not despair nor go to bed on an empty stomach.
+When Tilghman and his two companions returned to camp that evening after their day’s work on the range, they found their camp a complete wreck.
+Besides destroying several hundred dollars worth of hides, they also found that the noble red men who had visited their camp during their absence had carried off everything to eat.
+But, as buffalo hunters found no trouble making a hearty meal on buffalo meat alone, they did not despair or go to bed on an empty stomach.

-The day’s hunt had resulted in the taking of twenty-five buffalo hides, and the question now arose what was to be done with them.
-If they were staked out to dry as the others had been, there was no reason for believing the Indians would not return and destroy them as they had the others.
-Tilghman’s two partners were for moving away the first thing in the morning.
+The day’s hunt had resulted in taking 25 buffalo hides, and the question of what was to be done with them now arose.
+If they were staked out to dry as the others had been, there was no reason to believe the Indians would not return and destroy them as they had the others.
+Tilghman’s two partners were for moving away first thing in the morning.